 About Me

+In therapy, I use a strength-based, culturally-responsive, trauma-informed, collaborative approach.
 I strongly believe in working together with each client to discover the best way forward based on their unique needs and circumstances.
-This includes identifying external factors, such as family expectations or societal norms, that create challenges and barriers.
-This also includes identifying external resources and forms of support.

 understand the connection between the mind, body and emotions

-develop skills to enhance their ability to tolerate stress and regulate their nervous systems
+develop skills to enhance your ability to tolerate stress (and distress) and regulate your nervous systems

-take intentional actions towards a more fulfilling and meaningful life.
+take intentional actions towards a more fulfilling and meaningful life where you feel authentic and aligned with your true self.

 My Qualifications